ocaml-sf/learn-ocaml-corpus/exercises/nondet_monad_cont/descr.md

   and by `m2`.

-The constructor function `delay` is used to delay the construction of a computation until the moment where this computation must be executed.
+The constructor function `delay` is used to delay the construction of a computation until the moment when this computation must be executed.
 Indeed, a difficulty that arises in a strict programming language, such as OCaml, is that the arguments passed to constructor functions, such as `return` and `choose`, are evaluated immediately,